grim7reaper/INIConfig/README.md

 The comment character can be either a semicolon *;* or a number sign *#*.
 The comment character can appear anywhere on a line including at the end of a option/value pair declaration.
-If you wish to use a comment character in your value then you will need put the value in quotations (simple or double).
+If you wish to use a comment character in your value then you will need to use quotation signs (simple or double).

     [Default]
     var1 = foo  # a comment